Assistant Chapter Director

 — Peter Darke is a native of England who moved to Michigan in 2013.
 He used to be a professional drummer, performing around the world on cruise ships.
 He also played English football semi-professionally and played a lot of tennis, but his biggest athletic passion is golf.
 He is a full-time instructor at GolfTec in Troy in addition to teaching TGA classes.

 — Jeff Dunstan has spent a lifetime around golf, including several years as a caddie on the PGA Tour, plus stints working in pro shops and other golf retail.
-He found out about TGA when he saw our summer camps at Somerset Golf Course and now teaches after-school classes, plus summer camps at Somerset and is director of our summer camps at The Myth.
+He found out about TGA when he saw our summer camps at Somerset Golf Course and now teaches after-school classes, plus summer camps at Somerset and The Myth.

 — Jim Ellis is the golf coach at Walled Lake Northern High School.
 He has been a high school coach for 16 years and played competitively for 25 years in GAM and Michigan Publinx Golf Association.
 He has a deep passion for golf that began when his father taught him the game at age 5.